Find Affordable College Courses

 Easton, PA

-Out of the 40 schools in Pennsylvania that were part of this year’s ranking, Lafayette College landed the # 4 spot on the list.
-Located in the large suburb of Easton, Lafayette is a private not-for-profit college with a small student population.
+A rank of #4 on this year’s list means Lafayette College is a great place for economics students.
+Located in the large suburb of Easton, Lafayette is a private not-for-profit school with a small student population.

 After completing their degree, economics graduates from Lafayette carry an average student debtload of $20,215.